Applications of OA Science

 Chesapeake Bay Environmental Forecasting System

-The Chesapeake Bay Environmental Forecast System (CBEFS) uses a 3-D coupled hydrodynamic-biogeochemical model to simulate water quality in the Chesapeake Bay on the eastern seaboard of the continental United States.
+The Chesapeake Bay Environmental Forecast System (CBEFS), developed by scientists at the Virginia Institute of Marine Science and FlowWest, uses a 3-D coupled hydrodynamic-biogeochemical model to simulate water quality in the Chesapeake Bay on the eastern seaboard of the continental United States.
 Through CBEFS, daily real-time nowcasts (current conditions) and 5-day forecasts of environmental conditions in the Chesapeake Bay have been continuously available since 2017.

-CBEFS is an entirely automated system that runs in a high-performance-computing environment to provide updated information every 6 hours that includes pH, aragonite saturation state, alkalinity, dissolved oxygen, salinity, water temperature, and hypoxic volume.
-Visualizations of the forecasts are available through a local institutional website and the MARACOOS Oceans Map portal.
+CBEFS is an entirely automated system that runs in a high-performance-computing environment to provide updated information every 6 hours that includes multiple water quality variables such as: pH, aragonite saturation state, alkalinity, dissolved oxygen, salinity, water temperature, waves, and the percent chance of encountering sea nettles, vibrio, and harmful algal blooms.
+Visualizations of the forecasts are available through the CBEFS website as well as a Chesapeake specific version of the MARACOOS Oceans Map portal.

 Logistics